-The floral italics adopt an unusually cursive style for a sans serif — a gesture sparked by a page from a Fann Street Letter Foundry type specimen.
-By no means a revival, we used the notion of The Fann Street Letter Foundries' intriguing italics as a catalyst to develop our own designs.
-The calligraphic forms combined with the severe 16° angle create a dramatically different texture to the upright styles, contrary to the subtlety of obliques (slanted uprights) that are typical of a sans.
+By no means a revival Fann Grotesque becoming its own entity, where, we used the notion of The Fann Street Letter Foundries’ intriguing ideas as a catalyst to develop our own designs.
+The calligraphic forms combined with the extreme 16° angle create a dramatically different texture to the upright styles, contrary to the option of subtle obliques.